 Editor's Note — Coronavirus cases are in flux across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission until you're fully vaccinated.
-Below is information on what to know if you still plan to travel, last updated on March 30.
+Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on February 10.

 (CNN) — If you're planning to travel to Grenada, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 What's on offer

 The Spice Island is the perfect introduction to the Caribbean.
 It has beaches to rival every other island in the region, as well as lush rainforest that's ripe for exploration when not kicking back by the pool, sipping on local rum.

 Fully vaccinated travelers are allowed to enter Grenada provided they produce proof of vaccination, a negative PCR test taken within 72 hours of arrival, and fill out a Health Declaration Form.

 As of January 2022, visitors who have recently been infected with Covid-19 may be allowed to enter Grenada provided they submit evidence of recovery, a letter from a licensed healthcare provider or health official stating that they have been cleared to travel, and a negative rapid antigen test taken no more than 24 hours before arrival.
 Further details are available on the Ministry of Health website.